microsoft/OpenHack-FHIR/Challenge03-ExportandAnonymizeData/ReadMe.md

    * Navigate to health-architectures/Research-and-Analytics\FHIRExportwithAnonymization folder.
    * Open the ./Assets/arm_template_parameters.json file in your perferred json editor.
    * Add value for fhirserver-url.
 This is Azure API for FHIR Server URL, typically https://{name}azurehealthcareapis.com
    * Add value for fhirserver-clientid.
-This is Confidential Client ID.
+This is Service Client ID.
 You can get this from Secret in Key Vault deployed in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
    * Add value for fhirserver-clientSecret.
-This is Confidential Client Secret.
+This is Service Client Secret.
 You can get this from Secret in Key Vault deployed in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
    * Add value for fhirauth-tenantid.
 This is SecondaryAD Tenant ID.
 You can get this from [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
    * Add value for IntegrationStorageAccount.
 This is created in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md) typically {ENVIRONMENTNAME}export.
    * Save & close the parameters file.